Surrey Iron Railway: Canal tramway

-The Croydon Canal Company had been authorised to build a road between West Croydon and Pitlake in 1801 but this was not built until 1811, (Note: N.B.
-Tenders had been invited in 1808 (The Times 28 November 1808 p.2)) after additional funds were authorised.
+The Croydon Canal Company had been authorised to build a road between West Croydon and Pitlake by the Croydon Canal and Croydon, Streatham, Dulwich and Sydenham Water Supply Act 1801 (41 Geo.
+3. (U.K.) c. cxxvii), but this was not built until 1811, (Note: N.B.
+Tenders had been invited in 1808 (The Times 28 November 1808 p.2)) after additional funds were authorised by the Croydon Canal Act 1811 (51 Geo.
+3. c. xi).
 It had a double track tramway with crossovers along its east side that interconnected with both the SIR and CM&GR.
 Unlike the gentle inclines on these railways, the gradient was an average of about and may have been at its steepest.
 Comparison with other tramways suggest that a horse or mule could pull trucks up the tramway, which like the road followed a longer, less direct path up the hillside.
 The road survives as today's Tamworth Road.

 The company had a wharf at Pitlake, which they let with the tramway to Edward Grantham.
 At the canal basin the wagons were dragged up a short incline on to a platform using a windlass, which likely doubled as a 4 ton crane.
 The tramway was taken up in August 1836, and when the road was reopened in April 1840 it was for the exclusive use of rail passengers, despite it being a public carriage road.